nus-cs2103/website-base/admin/tp-tasks-fragment.md

     * If you are an experienced programmer, you can add a different command than the one given in the tutorial.
     * **Submission:** Do your changes in a branch named `tutorial-adding-command`, push to your fork, and create a PR from your fork to your team's repo.
 You may close the PR soon after.
     * FAQ: Do we have to write/update test cases too?<br>
       A: Not a strict requirement, but given the purpose of this tutorial is to learn the code base, it's ideal if you do.
 It will familiarize you with the existing testing infrastructure.
-Otherwise you can run into difficulties when you are writing test cases for your own features later.
+Otherwise, you can run into difficulties when you are writing test cases for your own features later.
   * [Tutorial 3 - Removing a field from an entity]({{ url_ab3_fork_website }}/tutorials/RemovingFields.html)
     * This tutorial is optional to do, but **at least give it a quick read**.
     * Submission: not required.